 2nd Randalstown seeks to work in partnership with various Mission Agencies and Churches across the world to see Christ’s Kingdom extended.

-Over the past few years we have been developing a partnership with Kahawa Farmers congregation in Nairobi, Kenya.
-In Autumn 2008 we welcomed the then minister Silas Mbabu and his wife Hellen and the Clerk of Session Joram Kagombe and his wife Beatrice to our fellowship and to conduct worship.
-Financial support from Northern Ireland has enabled a school to be built and a very successful goat project to be developed providing much needed nourishment and financial help for needy families.
+Back in Autumn 2008 we welcomed the then minister Silas Mbabu and his wife Hellen and the Clerk of Session Joram Kagombe and his wife Beatrice to our fellowship to join us in worship.
+Financial support from Northern Ireland has enabled a school to be built.
+Further projects have helped the people and community to grow in many ways.

 Belfast City Mission

 William and Andrea Logan work in Sandy Row with the Belfast City Mission.
 The ministry in Sandy Row is a balance between supporting long term and faithful members of the Mission Hall and seeking to develop relationships with the community in which the Hall is located.

 Waakisa Ministries works with the Church of Uganda and local people to support young, vulnerable Ugandan girls who, under pressure and with limited choices, face crisis pregnancy and the threat of HIV and AIDS.
 Fred Hand is Chairman of this Ministry which is educating, supporting and empowering young people to make positive life choices.